sumit-sah1824/sumit-sah1824.github.io/content/authors/admin/_index.md

 ## About Me

 I am pursuing a PhD in Artificial Intelligence at IIT Dharwad, where my research focuses on Federated Optimization, Optimization for Machine Learning, and the Theory of Deep Learning.
 I hold an M.Sc. in Mathematics from Banaras Hindu University and a B.Sc. in Mathematics (Hons) from the University of North Bengal.

-With a strong foundation in mathematics, I have developed a keen interest in the theoretical aspects of machine learning and artificial intelligence.
-My work aims to advance the understanding and application of optimization techniques in decentralized and federated learning environments, contributing to more efficient and scalable AI systems.

-My academic journey has equipped me with a diverse skill set, including proficiency in mathematical modelling, algorithm design, and data analysis.
-I am passionate about pushing the boundaries of current research and exploring innovative solutions to complex problems in the field of AI.

-In addition to my research, I am committed to sharing knowledge and fostering a collaborative learning environment.
-I am enthusiastic about teaching and mentoring students, helping them to develop a deep understanding of mathematical and computational concepts.